NathanPaceydev/SignMate-ASL-Computer-Vision/README.md

+# SignMate
-# SignMate a Windows Application that teaches you the ASL Alphabet using Computer Vision
+## A Windows Application that teaches you the ASL Alphabet using Computer Vision

 A Windows application built with Qt in C++ and utilizing OnpenCV and TensorFlow models in Python.
 The computer vision application reads the users signs for each letter in the ASL alphabet and dispalys it on the screen.